zikada/pychess/README.md

 ### THIS PROGRAM IS CURRENTLY UNDER DEVELOPMENT. ###
-### This program is licensed under the GPLv3. ###

 # PyChess
-A CLI-based chess game using the Stockfish chess engine.
+A CLI-based chess game using UCI-compatible chess engines.